wkgcass/vproxy/doc/websocks.md

 * `$auth` is a base64 string which contains username and password, which follows RFC 7617 The 'Basic' HTTP Authentication Scheme, but we should make a little modification, see chapter `Auth` in this article.
+* `$proxy_protocol` is a string represents which proxy protocol the client would like to use.
+This header may appear multiple times to let the server choose one protocol out of them.

 Example: